-Brooks, a Republican, was the representative for Pennsylvania's 20th congressional district from 1919 to 1923.
+Brooks was the representative for Pennsylvania’s 20th congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Brooks missed 284 of 701 roll call votes, which is 40.5%.
 This is worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000